Japantown, Urban Renewal and the Fillmore District

 San Francisco's Japantown dates from the earthquake and fire of 1906.
-Later, Japanese Americans were uprooted in World War II and replaced largely by African Americans whose thriving businesses included many jazz clubs.
-Then, in the 1950s, urban renewal changed the physical landscape.
+During World War II, Japanese American residents were imprisoned and replaced largely by African Americans, whose thriving businesses included many jazz clubs.
+Beginning in the 1950s, a decades-long urban renewal project reshaped both the neighborhood's population and its physical landscape.
 Today we see Japanese-style architecture next to classic Victorians and the birth of the Fillmore Jazz Preservation District.

-Saturday, December 14 at 2:00 pm given by Saundra Keyes
+Saturday, March 25 at 2:00 pm given by Robin Seeley

 This tour is also scheduled on those dates in the calendar below (after the map) where the tour time

 is indicated (in red).
 You can advance to future months by clicking the >> symbol in the calendar

 Meet at the intersection of Buchanan and Sutter Streets, near 1747 Buchanan Street, next to the large Japanese gate (rectangular arch) at the entrance to the pedestrian mall.
 Public transportation: MUNI lines, 2, 22, 38.

 This tour is offered all year

 |<<|| February 2017 ||>>|

 Coordinator(s): Don Langley, Robin Seeley